-Mike served in senior roles for Premier Christy Clark and her government between 2011 and 2013.
-He led Clark’s winning leadership campaign team in 2011, led her transition team, and served as Chief of Staff to the Premier, the most senior political appointee in the BC government.
+Mike led Christy Clark’s winning leadership campaign team in 2011, led her transition team, and served as Chief of Staff to the Premier, the most senior political appointee in the BC government.
 During his time as Chief of Staff, the BC Jobs Plan was launched and a foundation laid for sustained balanced budgets and the highest performing economy in Canada.

 He returned to the position of Chief of Staff in June 2017 to lead the Premier’s Office during a volatile and uncertain time in BC’s political history.

-Previous experience included serving as a researcher for the United Native Nations, an Intern at BC’s Legislative Assembly in 1992, Special Assistant to Mayor Gordon Campbell at the City of Vancouver, and managing his successful leadership campaign for the BC Liberal Party in 1993.
+Previous experience included serving as a researcher for the United Native Nations, an Intern at BC’s Legislative Assembly, Special Assistant to Mayor Gordon Campbell at the City of Vancouver, and managing his successful leadership campaign for the BC Liberal Party in 1993.
 He served in the Premier’s Office under Campbell, and as Director of Communications to the Government Caucus.
-He worked as a public opinion researcher and focus group moderator.
-He was selected as one of Vancouver magazine’s Power 50 in both 2011 and 2013.
+He is an experienced focus group moderator and has led major public opinion research projects across Canada.